YJLi-new/vibe-coding-prompts/README.md

 # vibe-coding-prompts

+### 撰写方案：
+I would like to modify the project according to the following method.
+Please write a detailed, step-by-step, executable code modification plan for the project:

 ### 修改方案：
 Please evaluate, analyze, and critique the following rough plan, and roughly assess its feasibility. 【do not modify any files or code】
 The basic structure of the current project is